JetBrains/intellij-sdk-docs/topics/reference_guide/color_scheme_management.md

 It tells the IDE that the file <path>MyLangDefault.xml</path> must be searched in resources under <path>colorSchemes</path>.
 Note that the path should *not* start with a backslash and its fully qualified name (in our case <path>colorSchemes/MyLangDefault.xml</path>) *MUST BE UNIQUE* to avoid naming collisions between different providers.
-Thus adding a language prefix, for example, "MyLang", is highly recommended.
+Thus, adding a language prefix, for example, "MyLang", is highly recommended.

 The file itself is an extract from a color scheme with required attributes, for example: